victornpb/undiscord/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 > WARNING: Github Issues are publicly visible, do not post sensitive information here.
-> You may want to check "Hide sensitive information" before taking screenshots or copying logs.
+> You may want to use the "Screenshot mode" before taking screenshots or copying logs.

 **Describe the bug**
 A clear and concise description of what the bug is.